thebrumby/HotWalletClaimer/README.md

-# Hot Wallet Auto-Claim Bot
+# Near Protocol: Hot Wallet Auto-Claim Bot

 This Python script automates the process of claiming HOT tokens from the Herewallet app, which operates on the Near Protocol.
 Within the first 40 days of its release, the Mine Hot app reportedly gained 3 million users, allowing them to mine HOT tokens that are stored on the Near Blockchain.
 Users are required to log in every few hours to mine or claim tokens.
 This script simplifies the task, especially for those with multiple accounts, by cycling through 12-word seed phrases, logging into each wallet, and claiming tokens when the wallet is full.
 If a wallet is not ready for claiming, the script retrieves the time until it is filled and waits before trying again, reducing unnecessary network traffic.